bet0x/whmcs2billysbilling/README.md

 Todo:
 * Removed explanation fields and updated backend code to handle this [Suggestion of BillysBilling].
+* When creating the invoice in BillysBilling, save it as invoice and not Draft.
+*
 ** 1.0.0 **
 * Went from dev version to stable release.